Jyotipsethi/COMP3005_assignment3_q1/README.md

 Q1 of Assignment 3 of COMP 3005 course

 JAVA:
 Provided main.java file can be compiled and run on any system that has java version-20 or above installed.
+Mavin dependencies for psqlJDBC driver will be required.
 Note - url, username and password variables are required to be changed based on the postgres connection port and the username/password combination used.

 DBMS: